“It is so uplifting to meet so many people blessed with generous hearts and a deep sense of community.”

 “I give for a mixture of motives: I do it to make my life more interesting; I do it to make myself feel a better person.
 I do it because I can; to have the pleasure associated with mixing with the people whose fields I support.
 I do it for the dream of actually achieving something!”

 “I opened a fund with OCF because of their knowledge, expertise and extensive contacts.
-I set this up now as I wanted to be part of it, to make my dream come true in helping the very young – the fund encompasses everything I’ve done in the past and expands the impact I’ve achieved”.
+I wanted to be part of it, to make my dream come true in helping the very young – the fund encompasses everything I’ve done in the past and expands the impact I’ve achieved”.

 “OCF’s knowledge and resources drive real change.
 They unlock the power of community, allowing people to feel more connected to those around them, and for all who live in Oxfordshire to have better lives.”